 When property of the District is lent to students, the District expects it shall be returned in a timely manner, with no more than usual wear and tear.
-If the property is lost or damaged, the student and parent/guardian are responsible to pay for all damage.
-Grades and transcripts may be withheld until all damages have been paid.

-PACE Program (Formerly the GATE Program) -5 C.C.R.
+PACE Program (Formerly the GATE Program)-5 C.C.R.
 3831:

 The Program for Acceleration, Challenge and Enrichment (PACE) is a recently re-designed program whose purpose is to provide maximum opportunities for advancement to high ability students in a rigorous and flexible learning environment.
 Students are identified based on multiple measures that assess ability and achievement, in addition to parent and teacher input, and may allow for identification as early as kindergarten.
 Students who qualify for PACE will be clustered with other PACE identified students where they will receive specialized and differentiated instruction that promotes intellectual challenge and critical thinking, in addition to the core program.
 For additional information, contact the Learning Support Department at (619) 668-5700, ext.
 6395.